Top local movers for Greensboro to Augusta moves

 - Augusta’s population is about 32% less than Greensboro.

-- Augusta's public transportation has a score of 2 out of 10 versus Greensboro's higher score of 3.
+- Augusta’s public transportation score of 2 out of 10 is lower than Greensboro’s score of 3.

 - Augusta is less walkable than Greensboro with a score of 22 out of 100 vs Greensboro’s 29 out of 100.

-- Both Augusta and Greensboro have the same bike-friendliness score of 32 out of 100, meaning Augusta is about as safe for cyclists as Greensboro.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Augusta and Greensboro have similar bike-friendliness scores (32 vs 33), meaning Augusta is about as safe for cyclists as Greensboro.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-Other things to consider for your Greensboro vs. Augusta move
+Other things to consider for your Greensboro to Augusta move

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.